Students discussing legal matters

 Prefer to study without a work placement?

-You can also study for this Educational Leadership and Management Master's in just one year without spending a year building professional experience.
+You can also study for this Educational Leadership and Management Master's in just one year without spending time building professional experience.

 Eligibility